owncloud-archive/documentation/admin_manual/enterprise/external_storage/windows-network-drive_configuration.rst

    sudo -u www-data ./occ wnd:listen <host> <share> <username>

 The password is an optional parameter and you'll be asked for it if you didn't provide it, as in the example above.
-In order to start the ``wnd:listen`` without any interaction, there are other ways to provide the password the most simple being providing the password as the 4th parameter:
+In order to start the ``wnd:listen`` without any user interaction, provide the password as the user's 4th parameter, as in the following example:

 ::